 o If you have a pool, arrange a meeting with the service company to check on the equipment and find out what their program is for hurricane season.
 They should be able to provide additional treatment if the electricity fails, so the pool doesn’t turn green and add yet another expense to your damages list.
 If your pool service provider seems not to have a plan, please contact TBR Property Management for recommendations.

-- PRO TIP 8: Take photos or video of each room, as well as the exterior of your property.
+- Take photos or video of each room, as well as the exterior of your property.
 Email the inventory and the photos to yourself, so you can access the information from anywhere.

-- PRO TIP 9: In case of hurricane, if the original insurance paperwork is in your home in Florida, put it in plastic bags and put those bags inside the washing machine.
+- In case of hurricane, if the original insurance paperwork is in your home in Florida, put it in plastic bags and put those bags inside the washing machine.
 The structure is sound and the seal is tight!